elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

   last_sync_error: string;   -> Optional last job error message
   last_sync_status: string;  -> Status of the last job, or null if no job has been executed
   last_synced: date;    -> Date/time of last job (UTC)
   name: string;         -> the name to use for the connector
   pipeline: {
     extract_binary_content: boolean;    -> Whether the `request_pipeline` should handle binary data
     name: string;                       ->  Ingest pipeline to utilize on indexing data to Elasticsearch
     reduce_whitespace: boolean;         -> Whether the `request_pipeline` should squish redundant whitespace
-    run_ml_inference: boolean; -> Whether the `request_pipeline` should run the ML Inference pipeline }
+    run_ml_inference: boolean;          -> Whether the `request_pipeline` should run the ML Inference pipeline };
+  preferences: {
+    [key]: {
+      label: string   -> The label to be displayed for the field in Kibana
+      value: string,  -> The value of the field configured in Kibana }
+  };                  -> Dynamic preferences for the connector
   scheduling: {
     enabled: boolean; -> Whether job schedule is enabled
     interval: string; -> Quartz Cron syntax